swiftlang/swift-evolution/proposals/NNNN-back-deploy-attribute.md

 ### Extend @available

-Another possible design for this feature would be to augment the existing `@available` attribute with the ability to control back deployment:
+Another possible design for this feature would be to augment the existing `@available` attribute.
+In the following example, a `backDeployBefore:` label is added to the `@available` attribute:

 ```swift
 extension Toaster {